diezcami/arctic-fox-theme/_posts/2023-01-25-pfsense-local-lte-failover.md

 I've been bouncing between a few different carriers trying to find a good fit.
 I started out with a cheap $5/mo plan from [Tello](https://tello.com), which worked really well.
 They piggyback off T-Mobile's network, which is decent for where i'm located.

 Lately i've been experimenting with companies offering IoT-oriented plans.
-The SIMs from [Simbase](https://www.simbase.com/) are pretty complelling, as it's $0.01/day to keep the sim active, and $0.01/MB for data usage.
-Since this is designed
+The SIMs from [Simbase](https://www.simbase.com/) are pretty compelling, as it's $0.01/day to keep the sim active, and $0.01/MB for data usage.
+Since the goal of this project is to only have the failover "kick in" when my primary internet fails, having a low-commitment, low bandwidth plan is perfect.

 ## Modem Configuration